 Kay, 49 from Herefordshire says, “I do consider myself to be a feminist.
-For me that’s about believing in equal rights for everyone, irespective of sex, based on merit.”
+For me that’s about believing in equal rights for everyone, irrespective of sex, based on merit.”

 In summary, the majority of my friends consider themselves to be a feminist of sorts - that is, they want to be recognised as equal to men.

 I do consider myself to be a feminist.
-For me that’s about believing in equal rights for everyone, irespective of sex, based on merit.
+For me that’s about believing in equal rights for everyone, irrespective of sex, based on merit.

-Can you be a feminist who has Botox?
+Can you be a feminist who has injectables?

 Kathie explained, “In my opinion, you can have Botox and be a feminist because having aesthetic treatments is nothing to do with being equal.”

 Cassy told me, “I don’t think there’s anything wrong with aesthetic treatments.
 Beauty standards have long been a subject of contention but feminism should empower the person to do and feel comfortable doing what makes them happy - and not face questions for that.
 Personally, I find external beauty to feel like an armour - a shiny forcefield that allows me to be my best self in confidence.
 It’s not always possible to feel like the best you without a fresh coat of paint to convince yourself.
 And while feminism is righting wrongs and setting standards, it can’t always correct those personal insecurities.”

 Beverley said “Being a feminist is about wanting to be equal to men - not about what you choose to do with your own face.
 They are two separate things entirely.”

 And Kay said, “I think you can be a feminist and still have injectables with the caveat that any treatments should not be to try and gain advantage over others based on appearance.
 If women judge each other on how they look, they shouldn’t complain when men do the same.”